ubisoft/NGitLab/README.md

 ## What is NGitLab?

-*NGitLab* is a .NET REST client implementation of GitLab API with no external dependencies.
+`NGitLab` is a .NET REST client implementation for the GitLab API.

 ## Usage

-It's a wrapper of REST api.
-Read the [GitLab docs](https://github.com/gitlabhq/gitlabhq/tree/master/doc/api) and start using by creating a GitLabClient instance:
+Start by creating a `GitLabClient` instance:

 ```csharp
 var client = new GitLabClient("https://mygitlab.example.com", "your_private_token");